goliothlabs/arduino-sdk/examples/serial_provision_esp32/README.md

 ### Provisioning device credentials over USB/Serial

 Example showing how to remove Golioth credentials from the firmware code and setting them up over USB/Serial.
-This is useful for having the same firmware for your whole fleet of devices and being able to set up them later with they specific credentials.
+This is useful for having the same firmware for your whole fleet of devices and being able to set up them later with their specific credentials.

 > Configuration is saved on ESP32 NVS Store.